datainpoint/suggested-answer-getting-started-with-python/README.md

-# exercise-getting-started-with-python
+# suggest-answers-getting-started-with-python

-Exercises for getting started with Python.
+Suggested answers for getting started with Python.

 ## Topics